curfew-marathon/importrr/README.md

 ## Configuration

-You can customize the schedule using environment variables:
+For local development, you can customize behavior using environment variables:

-- `SCHEDULER_MODE`: Enable scheduler mode (default: "false")
+- `SCHEDULER_MODE`: Enable scheduler mode (default: "true" for Docker, "false" for local)
 - `SCHEDULE_HOUR`: Hour pattern (default: "6-22/2" = every 2 hours from 6am-10pm)
 - `RUN_ON_STARTUP`: Run immediately on startup in scheduler mode (default: "false")